flexera-public/policy_templates/saas/fsm/inactive_users_for_integrated_apps/README.md

 For administrators [creating and managing credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to use with this policy, the following information is needed:

-Provider tag value to match this policy: `flexera_fsm`
+Provider tag value to match this policy: `flexera`

 Required permissions in the provider:

 - Administrator, Application Administrator, Viewer, or Security Administrator in FSM

-## Policy Actions

-- Sends an email notification